determined-ai/determined/docs/release-notes/wksp-slot-caps-webui.rst

          auto-create a namespace and bind it for cluster ``A``.

 -  CLI:
-      -  OSS users can create namespace bindings during workspace creation using the ``det w create
+      -  Users can create namespace bindings during workspace creation using the ``det w create
          <workspace-id> --namespace <namespace-name>`` command or can set it later on using the
          ``det w bindings set <workspace-id> --namespace <namespace-name>`` command.

-      -  EE Users have additonal optional arguments ``--auto-create-namespace`` and ``--auto-create-namespace-all-clusters`` to bind a workspace to auto-created namespace(s).
-         If a workspace is bound to an autocreated namespace, the users can also set the resource quota during workspace creation Ex. ``det w create <workspace-name> --cluster-name
-         <cluster-name> --auto-create-namespace --resource-quota <resource-quota>``.
-Users can also
-         the set resource quota using ``det w resource-quota set <workspace-id> <quota>
+      -  In the enterprise Edition, Users have additonal optional arguments ``--auto-create-namespace`` and ``--auto-create-namespace-all-clusters`` to bind a workspace to auto-created namespace(s).
+If a workspace is bound to an autocreated namespace, the users can also set the resource quota during workspace creation Ex. ``det w create <workspace-name> --cluster-name <cluster-name> --auto-create-namespace --resource-quota <resource-quota>``.
+Users can also the set resource quota using ``det w resource-quota set <workspace-id> <quota> --cluster-name <cluster-name>``.
-         --cluster-name <cluster-name>``.
 The field ``--cluster-name`` is only required when using MultiRM.

       -  Added a new command to delete namespace bindings ``det w bindings delete <workspace-id>
          --cluster-name <cluster-name>``.
 Added a new command to list bindings for a given workspace